McKnight Artist Fellowships for Ceramic Artists

 - A budget is not required.

-- Two or three actual pieces of current work.
+- A maximum of 12 additional digital images depicting multiple angles of up to two or three pieces of current work.
 Please include information for each piece on your image list.

 Please review our tips for using our online forms, and review other FAQs here.